-Last month, the International Monetary Fund (IMF) stated that “our forecasts point to an unforgiving combination of low growth and high debt, a difficult future,” emphasizing that “governments must work to reduce debt and rebuild buffers for the next shock, which will surely come, and maybe sooner than we expect.”
+In October, the International Monetary Fund (IMF) stated that “our forecasts point to an unforgiving combination of low growth and high debt, a difficult future,” emphasizing that “governments must work to reduce debt and rebuild buffers for the next shock, which will surely come, and maybe sooner than we expect.”

 Very rarely do governments follow the IMF’s advice.
-Governments only listen when the advice is to spend more.
+Governments listen only when the advice is to spend more.
 However, when it comes to saving and cutting expenditures, governments quickly perceive the IMF as a malicious organization.

 Governments will disregard any of these recommendations.
-As I said before, governments only listen to the IMF when it recommends increasing public expenditures and blame the organization when it comes to reducing debt.
+As I said before, governments listen to the IMF only when it recommends increasing public expenditures and blame the organization when it comes to reducing debt.

 No interventionist government will reduce spending, particularly when central banks are lowering interest rates.
 Even worse, many statistical bodies in the eurozone have massively upgraded the GDP of the past, and their policymakers have used this statistical revision to accommodate more spending, more debt, and more taxes.

 The idea that central banks will implement aggressive easing measures when things turn ugly is familiar to governments, and they will push the limits of fiscal policy.
-However, governments seem indifferent to the devastation this policy is causing the middle class.
+However, governments seem indifferent to the devastation that this policy is causing the middle class.

 The $100 trillion fiscal timebomb means lower growth, lower real wages, financial repression, and destruction of the currencies’ purchasing power in the future.
 Governments will not pay attention to the IMF because they will use the next shock to increase the size of government in the economy even further under the excuse of another “emergency.”